 Tree Assistance Program (TAP)

-Also known as the disaster assistance program, this is for farmers with orchards, vines, or fruit trees that have been damaged by a natural disaster such as wind, fire, hail, or other and requires assistance to remove trees.
+Also known as the disaster assistance program, this is for farmers with orchards, vines, or fruit trees that have been damaged by a natural disaster such as wind, fire, hail, or other and require assistance to remove trees.

 Programmatic Environmental Assistance - Tree Indemnity

-This is an Agricultural Disaster Indemnity program which is similar to the above federal program and a part ofthe 2019 disaster relief act.
+This is an Agricultural Disaster Indemnity program which is similar to the above federal program and a part of the 2019 Disaster Relief Act.